andra-matei/wiki2/README.txt

 The writeFileFromXML() method receives a string representing a title and it looks for this specific title in the database.
 If it can find it, then the method will return the list of the top ten words.
-Otherwise, it opens a new URL connection composed by the wiki root URL and the added title.
+Otherwise, it opens a new URL connection composed of the wiki root URL and the added title.
 The input of this connection is being stored in a file and line by line parsed.

 The auxiliar method allTitles() gets the title from URL and splits it by the url specific separator : "%0A".